Shore up your mom-friend list before heading to suburbia, and you’ll smooth the transition from the city to the ‘burbs.

 #5.
 Get Your Sweat On

-Whether it’s your local SLT, an early morning bootcamp or a mom-and-me yoga class, there’s something about sweating together that creates serious connections.
-Scout out some local gyms and workout studios and see what syncs—look for a workout that feels exciting and energizing but, also, where you could likely score a mom friend or two.
-Sign up pre-move, grab your gear and get to it.
+Whether it’s your local SLT, an early morning boot camp, or a mom-and-me yoga class, sweating together creates serious connections.
+Scout out some local gyms and workout studios and see what syncs—look for a workout that feels exciting and energizing but, also, where you could likely make friends when you move, scoring a mom friend or two along the way.
+Sign up pre-move, grab your gear, and get to it.